UniversalDependencies/docs/_en-overview/migration-guidelines.md

 #### GrammaticalRelation object:
 `edu.stanford.nlp.trees.UniversalEnglishGrammaticalRelations.CASE_MARKER`

+`edu.stanford.nlp.trees.UniversalEnglishGrammaticalRelations.MARKER`

 ### <b>`prepc`: `acl` or `advcl`</b>

 The `prepc_<PREPOSITION>` relations in the _collapsed_ and _CCprocessed_ SD representations have been replaced with `acl:<PREPOSITION>` and `advcl:<PREPOSITION>` relations in the UD _enhanced_ representation.

-See [#TreatmentOfPrepositonalPhrases]() for more details on the new treatment of prepositional phrases.
+See the section [Treatment of Prepositional Phrases](#Treatment-of-Prepositional-Phrases) for more details.

 ### <b>`prt`: `compound:prt`</b>